 The season three episodes are either just as good as seasons one and two, or are a major step down from the previous two seasons.

-Complete Monster: Lilly D, a doll with a soul, but a soul of evil.
-She attempts to turn Lilly into a doll and take her place among the family, and even before she set that plan into motion, she turns Lilly's mother against her to the point where she says to the doll "I wish you where my daughter" right in front of the real Lilly.
-She later returns seemingly redeemed due to the love of a new girl named Natalie, but later she turns out to be jealousy prone and attempts to drown a baby bird being nursed to health.
-Although that same night she gets what's coming to her.
+Complete Monster: Lilly D is a doll with a soul, but a soul of evil.
+She gradually turns Lilly into a doll to take her place among the family, and before she set that plan into motion, she turns Lilly's mother against her to the point where she says to the doll "I wish you were my daughter" right in front of the real Lilly.
+She later returns seemingly redeemed due to the love of a new girl named Natalie, but later she turns out to be jealousy-prone and attempts to drown a baby bird being nursed to health, pushes Natalie's handicapped grandfather down the stairs, and attacks Natalie with a knife.

 "Terrible Love": Maggie finally finds love after class nerd Stuart orders Cupid to fire his love arrow at her.
 Yes, never mind that the effects of the love arrows are permanent (since the "love potion" inside the arrows are common human hormones and Cupid told Maggie that one hit is enough), which is why Cupid can't, in good conscience, shoot two arrows at the same target, as a hyperdose leads to love-induced insanity (as seen with Brendon), meaning Maggie will be in love with a nerd whom she hardly knows forever (though it is payback for Maggie trying to make a hunk in her class fall for her, even though she doesn't know much about him).
 And, what if Stuart makes the mistake ofasking Cupid for another hit?